 One Full PDC Scholarship on Offer!

-In the spirit of fair share, we’re offering one full scholarship to someone who really needs it.
+In the spirit of fair share, we’re offering one full scholarship to a lucky someone.
 The person we give this scholarship to will be someone who:

 We provide nutritious and delicious vegetarian food for the entire course and can cater for a large range of dietary needs with wholesome, locally sourced and organic food where possible.